-The vote on 23 June is a straight decision to either leave the EU or to remain.
-Whichever side attracts more votes will win, although it will require a further set of negotiations and parliamentary approval for the outcome to take effect.
+On 23 June the UK voted in a referendum to leave the European Union.
+This vote doesn't have immediate affect but will require a further set of negotiations and parliamentary approval for the outcome to take effect.
 This is likely to take at least two years.

-The Alliance takes no position on whether the UK should leave or remain.
-Our position is only that Christians should engage fully in the debate and vote in the referendum - because the voice of evangelicals matters.
+The Alliance took no position on whether the UK should leave or remain.
+Our position was that Christians should engage fully in the debate and vote in the referendum - because the voice of evangelicals matters.
 In the light of the result we believe churches should be places where disagreement does not lead to division.

-Ahead of the referendum we will be looking at four themes that will hopefully help Christians think about some of the underlying issues relating to EU membership.
-These are designed to provoke thought and prayer, and help you consider how you might vote.
+Before the vote we looked at four themes that we hoped would help Christians think about some of the underlying issues relating to EU membership.
 We have in depth articles on identity, freedom, democracy and economy, along with other resources and information.
 While the result has been determined these remain crucial issues for Christians to consider over the next few years.